angecarrera/app-mixing-machine/README.md

 ## Contact

-If you have any questions or feedback, please contact the project owner at aicarrera@mondragon.edu.
+If you have any questions or feedback, please contact the project owner at angela.carrera.rivera@gmail.com